National Flood Insurance Program: Buying Insurance

 - Get a Home Inspection.
 A qualified home inspector can conduct a visual inspection of the home and look for signs of water damage or mold.
 Typically, contracts are contingent on a home inspection, which means buyers, if dissatisfied with the results of the inspection, have the right to demand the refund of their earnest money deposit and cancel the transaction.

-You can also receive discounts if your area participates in the Community Rating System (CRS).
+You can also receive insurance discounts if your area participates in the Community Rating System (CRS).

 How Do Floods Happen?

 Many people believe floods occur because of hurricanes or tropical storms, but those natural disasters are not the sole causes.
 Some areas can also flood due to rising river waters, flash flooding from heavy rainstorms, or rapidly melting snow.

-As we continue to cut down trees, build new subdivisions, and pave parking lots and roadways, there is less natural soil available to absorb water.
+Continued tree removal, new subdivision construction, and paved parking lots and roadways mean there is less natural soil available to absorb water.
 Moreover, some residential developments are built on top of wetlands because the land is cheap.
 If water has no place left to sink into the earth, it will cause a flood.

 Heavy rain can easily dump a couple of feet of water.
-In two feet of water, a car can float.
+In as little as 1 foot of water, some cars can float.
+Two feet or more can carry away even an SUV.

 Flood Risk and 100-Year Floodplains

 First, understand that if you live in a 100-year floodplain, it does not mean your chances of a flood are one in 100 years.
-It's a confusing term, but a 100-year floodplain assessment means you have a one-in-100 chance of a flood in any given year, or a 1% chance each year.
+It's a confusing term, but a 100-year floodplain assessment means a one-in-100 chance of a flood in any given year, or a 1% chance each year.

 Ask your insurance agent to look at the region's flood maps to determine if your home is located in a floodplain and if so, find out the kind of floodplain and level of risk.